-ASNNC Lately
+Students give time to Boise mission

+By Karen Gerdes

+The Boise Rescue Mission consists of a group of concerned students who go to the mission once a month to hold an informal meeting for the people there who are inappropriately referred to as the "low life".
+After the meeting there is also some time for building one on one relationships.
+Group leader, Craig Beals said, "What this ministry boils down to is not to go 'preach' Jesus to the people there, but to let Jesus shine through the lives of the kids that go.
+This is done through expressions of Christian love, showing a genuine interest, and treating them as people!"
+The group of people going to the mission usually varies from two to fifteen.

 Greenlake '82 is promoted

-By the time you read this article I will no longer be Student Body vour President.
+By the time you read this article I will no longer be Body Student your President.
 The reigns will be given to a competent, sensitive, hard working leader with tremendous potential, named Tim King, and the goals and dreams of a new year for ASNNC will evolve into reality.
 As I pondered about what I could say in my last article as President that would express my feelings about this year, two words appeared to me over and over again.
 Two words which I feel describe this past year, but more important, describe

 an exciting event approaching on the horizon.
 These two words were growth and unity.
 Many times during the year I have seen the student body stand in unison and speak to issues or work towards a common goal.
 At the same time much growth and maturity was developed in the lives of individuals and in the corporate spirit of the student body.

-In my term of office the experience of meeting and establishing deep friendships with the student body President's from the other Nazarene Colleges
+In my term of office the experience of meeting and establishing deep frien-dships with the student body President's from the other Nazarene Colleges

-through definitely the highlight of my year.
+NSLC through was definitely the highlight of my year.
 You have the same opportunity!!!
 This summer, Greenlake '82 offers every Nazarene or non-Nazarene of college age th opportunity to develop a unity between themselves, God, and a mature growth in their relationship with God and those around them.
 It has the potential to stand out as the greatest event in the college experiences of all who attend.
 This week long retreat, filled with messages from the great speakers of the Nazarene faith, will be a

-time of giving and receiving as we learn more about ourselves and share what we learn with others who are going through the same processes.
+of giving and time receiving as we learn more about ourselves and share what we learn with others who are going through the same processes.
 It may be a sacrifice in the area of summer employment, but I firmly believe the personal benefits you will receive will more than compensate for a last week on the job.

 If you are interested at all in this opportunity contact myself, Tim King, Dr. Irving Laird, or Jerry Hull.
-I'll see you at Greenlake
+I'll see you at Greenlake '82!

 Mike Funk

-Class election results are tallied
+tallied results election are Class

 By Ron Steuckle

-Friday, April 30, class elections for the 1982-83 school year were held.
-The final returns on the elections were as follows:

-for the class of '83, Gary

-O'Malley was elected

-President with 89 votes.

-Vice-President Jolene

-McKenzie was elected with 122 votes, Treasurer Lori Webber was elected with 158 votes, and Rochelle Hoyle was elected Secretary with 160 votes.
-The senators elected were Dale Watt, Senior Senator with 134 votes, Peggy Tate, with 124 votes, and Lori White with 86 votes in the

-CMA reports activities

-Collegiate The Ministerial Association reports that their Retreat during 2nd term was a success.
-The retreat was held at McCall, Idaho with Professor Dan Berg as the The main emspeaker. phasis of the weekend was Holiness; going through its beginnings, through Wesley, and then discussing

-its function in our life today.
+The

+Ministerial

+speaker.